GMMan/tama-para-research/protocols/tcp.md

 The recipient should validate the chunk after reception and decryption to ensure that it has the correct session ID, correct magic value, packet type, chunk index, and data CRC.
-The recipient has 2000 ticks to respond to the initial `PKT` command and 5000 ticks to respond to a chunk that was sent.
-The initiator has 2000 ticks to send another chunk after the recipient has responded to the previous chunk.
+The recipient has 2000ms to respond to the initial `PKT` command and 5000ms to respond to a chunk that was sent.
+The initiator has 2000ms to send another chunk after the recipient has responded to the previous chunk.

 Do not respond with any other command other than `ACK` when `PKT` is received,